Timeline of the Yemeni revolution (23 September – December 2011): 11 December

-Hundreds of thousands in Sana'a protest calling for the trial of Ali Abdullah Saleh.
+Hundreds of thousands in Sanaa protest calling for the trial of Ali Abdullah Saleh.

 12 December

 At least 15 Al Qaeda convicts escaped from a prison in Aden using a tunnel to go under the wall.

 13 December

 Al Qaeda fighters fired on a Yemeni military vehicle killing 3 soldiers and wounding 11 others near the southern city of Zinjibar.

 Yemeni police arrested 6 Al Qaeda members while allegedly planning attacks on senior government officials.

 16 December

 Hundreds of thousands of Yemenis demonstrated Friday across the country rejecting an amnesty given to President Ali Abdullah Saleh against prosecution in a deal that eases him out of office.

-"A trial is a must and amnesty is rejected," chanted demonstrators in Sana'a's Sitin Street, close to Change Square—the focal point of protests that broke out in January demanding Saleh's departure after 33 years in power.
+"A trial is a must and amnesty is rejected," chanted demonstrators in Sanaa's Sitin Street, close to Change Square—the focal point of protests that broke out in January demanding Saleh's departure after 33 years in power.
 Similar demonstrations were staged in 18 cities and towns across Yemen in response to a call by the central organising committee of protests, as protesters insisted Saleh and his top lieutenants should face justice over the killing of demonstrators.